umfhero/ThoughtsPlus/README.md

 ![GitHub Downloads (specific release)](https://img.shields.io/github/downloads/umfhero/CalendarPlus/v5.4.0/total?label=v5.4.0%20downloads)

-**The identity update:** A complete rebrand from "Calendar+" to "Thoughts+" to reflect the broader scope of the application as a personal digital assistant.
+**The identity update:** A complete rebrand from "Calendar+" to "Thoughts+" to reflect the broader scope of the application as a Windows nerdy brain dump & organisation suite app.

 - **Rebrand** - Renamed to Thoughts+ with new logos and identity.
 - **Website** - Launched dedicated website for better onboarding.